samwiddowson/dbd/README.md

 ## Road map

-CURRENT FOCUS: write tests for resource-wranger-service, including e2e testing NEXT PLANNED FOCUS: index resource wads for texture data
+-   CURRENT FOCUS: index resource wads for texture data
+    -   WadReader.getResourceData()
+        -   get string[] for patches
+        -   this will be userful for validating wads later
+    -   new ResourceParser required
+    -   ResourceComparator.addResources()
+    -   ReleasePackager.#indexWadResources() to tie it all together
+-   NEXT PLANNED FOCUS:

 ### Resource catalogue site